adamsilver/fdpb/10-a-really-long-form.md

 > “Checklists are powerful tools, proven to increase the accuracy of behaviour and to reduce error [...].
 They are especially important in situations with multiple, complex requirements, and even more so where there are interruptions.”

-As we are able to perform digital tasks on the go using different devices, the chances of interruption are always high.
+As we're able to perform digital tasks on the go using different devices, the chances of interruption are always high.
 Designing for interruption and being able to fly back into a long and complex task is crucial.

+In fact, many developers isolate themselves away from their teammates in a busy office buy putting on headphones.
+This helps them concentrate on large complex tasks without being interrupted which is unhealthy.
+Smaller tasks reduces the need for this, and promotes more communication.

 ## The Task List Pattern